IBM/hyperprotect/README.md

 #### Network

 Networking must be configured via the kernel command line.
-The networking confugration must include DNS configuration so the hostnames of IBM Cloud IAM and the key management system can be resolved.
+The networking configration must include DNS configuration so the hostnames of IBM Cloud IAM and the key management system can be resolved.

 A simple DHCP based configuration is used above: